My life turned upside down twice in the summer of 2005.

 Along with looking for small jobs, I also started sending out resumes and interviewing for full-time positions.

 Of course, then a second, even bigger, life-changing event happened.
-My son, Jacob was born on July 25th.
+My son, Jacob was born.
 We thought we were prepared but there’s only so much shelter you can take from a tornado.

 I found my way both with fatherhood and freelancing.
 I turned down a job interview for a firm doing interesting work when I realised that I preferred my new found independence and variety of work.
 I stopped sending out my resume and embraced the opportunities and challenges of running my own business.